Samuel Farkas, BARBRI Vice President Instruction

 ISAAC, the engine that runs your BARBRI bar prep course and creates your Personal Study Plan (PSP), accelerates learning by incrementally building your MBE skills and substantive knowledge.

-ISAAC uses proprietary methodology and algorithms to curate multiple-choice question sets to provide a strong understanding of the most frequently tested rules.
+ISAAC uses proprietary methodology and algorithms to curate assignments to provide a strong understanding of the most frequently tested rules.
 ISAAC flexes to accommodate each learner as an individual, ensuring students are comfortable with core concepts before moving on to more complex topics.
 As you get deeper into your studies, ISAAC begins assigning short mixed-subject question sets.
 In the weeks following, ISAAC deliberately spaces question sets to leverage the benefits of spaced repetition and interleaves practice between subjects, two strategies that are scientifically shown to boost learning and retention.

 Side note: We don’t recommend spending too much time with “real” released MBE questions.
 Learn why.